thechelsuk/uk.thechels/_posts/2022-07-21-60-per-cent-of-brits-on-£80,000-100,000-say-they’re-about-average.md

 ---

 Compared to their social circle/network this wouldn't be surprising.
+How many people hang out or socialise with people they look up to, are trying to get 'in' with.
+An £100k city worker trying be mates with the seasoned pro on double gross salary.

 Even most the right-wing politicians believe there is room to the right.